bersama-systems/nelly/README.md

 Pushing rate limits to the "edge" layer, and giving it enough context to decision properly will allow uniform application of rate limits across all your products and services, and provide a central location for definition and configuration.
 This makes it easier for your IT administration, product organization, and business organization to collaborate and set the definitions in a common and clear pattern.
+But my rate limiting at the controller has all the context it needs and at Edge it may not!
+WRONG (or partially wrong).
+With a few minor adjustments in that thinking, and some good code ^_^ you can implement very bespoke product rate limits.
+For example, if you want to only allow updates to a PARTICULAR entity five times within a second, because updates generate cascading events that are taxing/onerous on the systems and downstream systems, you CAN capture that here.
+REST patterns allow you to target that particular condition among many more.
+Look at the below configuration in the How it works section!

 ## How to run Nelly to test it out